Code-Institute-Submissions/adams-ears-asphotography_MayResub/README.md

 ### Acknowledgements
 This has been a great journy and learning experience, i feel very proud to have gotten this far with the support of my mentor Jonathan Munz.
-His endless support throught the course has propelled me to where i am today, being able to problem solve and think logically about the next step but mainly keeping calm and knowing when to step away for five minutes.
+His endless support throughout the course has propelled me to where i am today, being able to problem solve and think logically about the next step but mainly keeping calm and knowing when to step away for five minutes.
 I would also like to thank all of the tutors who have assisted me throught the course and the slack community for always being there for anyone who needs it!.

-Finally i would like thank my partner for always being there and pushing me to succeed throught the course!
+Finally i would like thank my partner for always being there and pushing me to succeed throughout the course!